-Together with the light installation, the interdisciplinary project included a contemporary dance performance, sound installation, objects and a multi-channel video that was made in the woods of the Belavezha Forest (Belarus) during the summer of 2017 and in Schwarzwald (Germany) during a residency at ZKM Karlsruhe in September 2016.
+Together with the light installation, the interdisciplinary project included a contemporary dance performance, sound installation, objects and a multi-channel video that was made in the woods of the Belavezha Forest during the summer of 2017 and in Schwarzwald during a residency at ZKM Karlsruhe in September 2016.

-Concept, production and video: VOLNA
+- Concept, production and video: VOLNA

-Electronics assembly support: Nikita Savinyh
+- Electronics assembly support: Nikita Savinyh

-Camera: Polina Korotaeva, VOLNA
+- Camera: Polina Korotaeva, VOLNA

-Photo: Valeriy Smirnov
+- Photo: Valeriy Smirnov

-Project commissioned by Goethe-Institut
+- Commissioned by Goethe-Institut